SvenAventador/SvenAventador/README.md

 <h1 align="center">Hi there, I'm <a href="https://t.me/SvenSaveno" target="_blank">Alexander</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
-<h3 align="center">Student of the Faculty of Information Systems and Technologies.
-Teacher of technical disciplines 🇷🇺</h3>
+<h3 align="center">Student of the Faculty of Information Systems and Technologies && Teacher of technical disciplines 🇷🇺</h3>

 <!--
 **SvenAventador/SvenAventador** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.